 The mission of the Center for Service and Learning (CSL) is to make service an integral and distinctive aspect of the educational culture of IUPUI.
-As a metropolitan campus, IUPUI is well-positioned to involve students, faculty, and staff in service to the local community.
+As a metropolitan campus, IUPUI is well positioned to involve students, faculty, and staff in service to the local community.
 Fostering an ethic of service and civic participation in students who will be today's and tomorrow's leaders and volunteers makes the center and its programs one of IUPUI's important bridges into the community.

-The CSL includes three offices: the Office of Service Learning, the Office of Community Service, and the Office of Neighborhood Resources.
+The CSL includes four offices: the Office of Service Learning, the Office of Community Service, the Office of Neighborhood Partnerships, and the Office of Community Work-Study.